Rules

 Setup Rule Cards are a subset of Rule cards that can only be played during the Setup Phase before the start of a duel, and each have a different treatment depending on its type:

-Normal Monster cards (yellow frame) are placed in the Main Deck (and have effects despite being called “normal” monsters, unlike the original yugioh).
+Normal Monster cards (yellow frame) are placed in the Main Deck (and have effects despite being called “normal” monsters, unlike the original yugioh card game).

-Extra Deck Monsters (ritual, fusions, alters and integrations) have special summoning conditions that you must fulfill to play them from the Extra Deck onto the field.
+Extra Deck Monsters (rituals, fusions, alters and integrations) have special mechanics and summoning conditions that you must fulfill to play them from the Extra Deck onto your field.

 Fusion Monsters (purple frame) represent a combination of two or more specific monsters into one single being.